hidotmatrix/ChickenTikkaDAO-Backend/README.md

 ## RaspberryDAO Godwoken Bridge - Smart Contracts - Backend(Bridge Service)

-This project is a Backend of RaspberryDAO ecosystem which is used to listen real time events emitted when users swap their NFTs using [RaspberryDAO-User-UI](ttps://github.com/hidotmatrix/RaspberryDAO-User-UI).
+RaspberryDAO-Backend Project is a Backend of RaspberryDAO ecosystem which is used to listen real time events emitted when users swap their NFTs using [RaspberryDAO-User-UI](ttps://github.com/hidotmatrix/RaspberryDAO-User-UI).
 This project act as real time even listeners whenever someone lock their NFTs into the bridge smart contracts, and later on getting events emtited , this service will automatically mints GodwokenNFTs on the userwallet addresses on Godwoken L2 chain.

 ## RaspberryDAO (Decentralised Automnomous Organisation)